mereluo/120-DS-Interview-Questions/statistical-inference.md

 #### 2. What might be the benefits of running an A/A test, where you have two buckets who are exposed to the exact same product?
   - Verify the sampling algorithm is random. *The experiment population and control population should be comparable.*
     - *Each condition is randomly assigned to each group with a probability of 0.5.
 Use this to compute SD of binomial with probability 0.5 of success.
 Calculate the confidence interval.
-The observved fraction of control group is greater than the upper bound of CI => there is something wrong with the setup.*
+The observed fraction of control group is greater than the upper bound of CI => there is something wrong with the setup.*
   - *Use A/A test to estimate the empirical variance of the metrics. -- Compare the difference so that the difference is driven by the underlying variability, such as system, user populations, etc. If you see a lot of variability in a metric in an A/A test, the metric might be too sensitive to use in the experiment.*

 #### 3. What would be the hazards of letting users sneak a peek at the other bucket in an A/B test?